GTA 5 PS5 version will be "expanded and enhanced" and it's coming in 2021

 If you want a preview of how good GTA 5 may look when it hits PS5, you can check out its PC version - it includes some visual features that weren't possible for previous versions of the game, including 4K resolutions.

-Sony also revealed that the online counterpart to GTA 5, GTA Online, is also coming to PS5.
+Sony also revealed that the online counterpart to GTA 5, GTA Online, is coming to PS5 as well.
 Better yet, you'll be able to play GTA Online for free on PS5 as soon as the console launches.
 With all the content updates Rockstar Games has brought to GTA Online over the year, that should give you plenty to play all by itself.

 We're still waiting to hear more about where the GTA series will head next.
 Rumors have swirled for years about how far GTA 6 is into development as Rockstar Games keeps quiet on the subject.
 It's safe to say we'll get there at some point - and until then we'll have a new-gen version of GTA 5 to keep us busy.